Jay Boberg: Music industry career

 Contributing to the label's success was maintaining a roster of fewer than 20 artists when major labels typically had upwards of 100 or more acts signed.
 I.R.S. also stuck to its mantra of fiscal responsibility.

 Launching around the same time MTV was emerging, I.R.S. expanded its brand with the television show I.R.S.
 Records Presents The Cutting Edge, which aired from 1983 to 1987 on MTV.
 Boberg executive produced the show with producer and I.R.S.
-Records' creative director Carl Grasso and directors Jonathan Dayton & Valerie Faris.
+Records' creative director Carl Grasso and directors Jonathan Dayton and Valerie Faris.
 The show was known for introducing new acts to the channel, and for its left-field tastes that helped launch careers.

 Although the Go-Go's were the first breakout stars for the label, I.R.S. enjoyed its greatest success with college radio-bred R.E.M.
 Even as its success grew, the band stayed with the label, in part because of the encouragement and support it received from the label, especially Boberg.
 For his part, Boberg felt the respect was mutual.

 Originally hired as executive vice president of I.R.S. in 1979, Boberg was named president of the label five years later, with Copeland saying “Jay has functionally been running the record label for some time.
 This formalizes it.”